camysidron1/bg-tasks/README.md

 ## 🔧 Customization

-After installation, you can edit the `bg` function in your shell config to customize the project directory or other settings.
+After installation, you can edit the `bgt` function in your shell config to customize the project directory or other settings.

 ## 🗑️ Uninstalling